The Best Way to Pack Wall Art for Moving

 How to pack paintings for storage?

-Paintings need special care to stay in the best condition while being stored.
+Just like packing dishes for storage, paintings need special care to stay in the best condition while being stored.
 To pack paintings for storage, wrap each piece individually in acid-free paper and secure it with packing tape.

 Next, place the painting in an archival or cardboard box lined with foam or bubble wrap.
 Fill any extra space with packing material, and seal the box shut with packing tape.